aish-venkat/aish-venkat.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: ###
+subtitle: About me
 ---

-I am currently a Master's candidate in [Environmental and Water Resources Engineering](https://www.engineering.tufts.edu/cee) at Tufts University, and I am starting a PhD in [Agriculture, Food, and Environment](https://www.nutrition.tufts.edu) in 2018.
-My primary skillset includes geospatial analysis, geostatistics, and remote sensing applications to infectious disease modeling, agriculture, and natural resources management.
+I am currently a Master's candidate in [Environmental and Water Resources Engineering](https://www.engineering.tufts.edu/cee) at Tufts University.
+I am starting a PhD in [Agriculture, Food, and Environment](https://www.nutrition.tufts.edu) in 2018.

+I like the following topics:

+- Spatial statistics applications to infectious disease modeling and environmental planning
+- Time series analysis and forecasting in public health and economics
+- Remote sensing for natural resources management and agriculture

+Tools:

+- R
+- Python
+- QGIS
+- ArcGIS